-Emmaus is a well-established course which is running in many churches, both in the UK and overseas.
-Our next courses will start in Jan 2017 with experienced leaders using good quality and thought provoking materials provided to take participants through the course, which covers the basics of Christianity.
+Emmaus is a well-established course which is running in many churches, both in the UK and overseas, with experienced leaders using good quality and thought provoking materials provided to take participants through the course, which covers the basics of Christianity.
 Typically, small groups of 5-10 people meet weekly for 2 hours over a cup of tea/coffee, although these arrangements may vary according to the group’s circumstances.

 Find out more by calling us on 01753 832002 or e-mail Matthew.